pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 For HTTP: An application that initiates a HTTP request to another application \(the service _provider_\).
 Note that this does not depend on the way the data flows - whether it is a `GET` or a `PUT` / `POST` / `PATCH`, the _consumer_ is the initiator of the HTTP request.

-For messages: An application which reads a message that has been created by another application.
+For messages: An application which reads a message or data structure that has been created by another application.

 ## Service Provider

-For HTTP: A server that responds to an HTTP request from another component \(the service consumer\).
+For HTTP: A server that responds to an HTTP request from another application \(the service consumer\).
 A service provider may have one or more HTTP endpoints, and should be thought of as the "deployable unit" - endpoints that get deployed together should be considered part of the same provider.

-For messages: An application that creates a message for another application to read.
+For messages: An application that creates a message or data structure for another application to read.

 ## Mock Service Provider